How to install Omada Software Controller on Linux system

 sudo apt install autoconf make gcc

 Step 3.
-Download the source codes from the official website (JSVC 1.2.4 is used as an example):
+Download the source codes from the official website (Here we use JSVC 1.2.4 as a sample).

 wget https://archive.apache.org/dist/commons/daemon/source/commons-daemon-1.2.4-src.tar.gz